Sajad-Adil/Data-Analytics-Portfolio/Customer Segmentation using RFM/README.md

 ## Methodology
 - Data preprocessing and aggregation
 - RFM score calculation
-- Clustering (K-Means, Hierarchical Clustering)
-- Visualization of customer segments
+- Visualization of customer segments using a scatter plot

 ## Tools Used
 - SQL for data calculations